Kansas City Royals minor league players: Luca Tresh

 Luca Tresh (born January 11, 2000) is an American professional baseball catcher in the Kansas City Royals organization.

 Tresh attended Clearwater Central Catholic High School in Clearwater, Florida and played college baseball at NC State University.
 He was drafted by the Kansas City Royals in the 17th round of the 2021 Major League Baseball draft.

 Tresh played his first professional season in 2021 with the Arizona Complex League Royals and Columbia Fireflies.
 After the season, he played in the Arizona Fall League.
 He started 2022 with the Quad Cities River Bandits before his promotion to the Northwest Arkansas Naturals.

+Javier Vaz

+Javier Rafael Vaz (born September 22, 2000) is an American professional baseball outfielder and second baseman in the Kansas City Royals organization.

+Vaz attended Huntsville High School in Huntsville, Alabama and played college baseball at Louisiana State University at Eunice before transferring to Vanderbilt University.
+In 2022, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
+Vaz was drafted by the Kansas City Royals in the 15th round of the 2022 Major League Baseball Draft.

+Vaz spent his first professional season with the Arizona Complex League Royals and Columbia Fireflies.
+He started 2023 with the Quad Cities River Bandits before his promotion to the Northwest Arkansas Naturals.

 Beck Way

 Beck Michael Way (born August 6, 1999) is an American professional baseball pitcher in the Kansas City Royals organization.

 Way attended Cumberland Valley High School in Mechanicsburg, Pennsylvania and played college baseball at Belmont Abbey College and Northwest Florida State College.
 In 2019, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was drafted by the New York Yankees in the fourth round of the 2020 Major League Baseball draft.

 Way played his first professional season in 2021 with the Tampa Tarpons and Hudson Valley Renegades.
 He started 2022 with Hudson Valley.

 On July 27, 2022, the Yankees traded Way, T. J. Sikkema, and Chandler Champlain to the Kansas City Royals for Andrew Benintendi.